-Les Urbainculteurs are working since 2009 toward the development of a productive and accessible agriculture, adapted to the urban context.
-On rooftops and terraces or directly in the ground… we cultivate the city!
+Les Urbainculteurs, a nonprofit, has been working since 2009 toward the development of a productive and accessible agriculture, adapted to the urban context.
+On rooftops and terraces or directly in the ground… It’s all grown in town!

 We dream of a green and nourishing city, productive and enjoyable, fully rooted in its time and ready to face the challenges of the future.
 Convinced that the changes needed on a global scale must be initiated at the local level, we are working to develop an ecological and accessible agriculture, adapted to the urban context.
 One garden at a time, we change our living environment, promote biodiversity and produce fresh, healthy and ultra-local food.